cosmos/testnets/testnet-tuesdays/2025-04-08-build-census.md

 * Start time: `13:30 UTC`
 * End time: `20:00 UTC`

-We will use this Testnet Tuesday to run a census on the environments validators use to build their Gaia binaries via on-chain transactions.
+We will use this Testnet Tuesday to run a census on the environments that validators use to build their Gaia binaries via on-chain transactions.

 ## Instructions